George Armstrong Custer: Shenandoah Valley and Appomattox Court House

-Sheridan and Custer, having defeated Early, returned to the main Union Army lines at the Siege of Petersburg, where they spent the winter.
-In April 1865 the Confederate lines finally broke, and Robert E. Lee began his retreat to Appomattox Court House, pursued by the Union cavalry.
+Having defeated Early, Sheridan and Custer returned to the main Union Army lines at the Siege of Petersburg, where they spent the winter.
+In April 1865, the Confederate lines finally broke and Robert E. Lee began his retreat to Appomattox Court House, pursued by the Union cavalry.
 Custer distinguished himself by his actions at Waynesboro, Dinwiddie Court House, and Five Forks.
 His division blocked Lee's retreat on its final day and received the first flag of truce from the Confederate force.

-After a truce was arranged Custer was escorted through the lines to meet Longstreet, who described Custer as having flaxen locks flowing over his shoulders, and Custer said “in the name of General Sheridan I demand the unconditional surrender of this army.”
-Longstreet replied that he was not in command of the army, but if he was he would not deal with messages from Sheridan.
-Custer responded it would be a pity to have more blood upon the field, to which Longstreet suggested the truce be respected, and then added “General Lee has gone to meet General Grant, and it is for them to determine the future of the armies.”
-Custer was present at the surrender at Appomattox Court House and the table upon which the surrender was signed was presented to him as a gift for his wife by Sheridan, who included a note to her praising Custer's gallantry.
-She treasured the gift of the historic table, which is now in the Smithsonian Institution.
+After a truce was arranged, Custer was escorted through the lines to meet Longstreet, who described Custer as having flaxen locks flowing over his shoulders, and Custer said "in the name of General Sheridan I demand the unconditional surrender of this army."
+Longstreet replied that he was not in command of the army, but if he was, he would not deal with messages from Sheridan.
+Custer responded that it would be a pity to have more blood shed upon the field, to which Longstreet suggested the truce be respected and then added "General Lee has gone to meet General Grant, and it is for them to determine the future of the armies."

+Custer was present at the surrender at Appomattox Court House, and the table upon which the surrender was signed was presented to him as a gift for his wife by Sheridan, who included a note praising Custer's gallantry.
+Libbie Custer treasured the gift of the historic table, which is now in the Smithsonian Institution.
 On April 15, 1865, Custer was promoted to major general in the U.S. Volunteers, making him the youngest major general in the Union Army at age 25.

-On April 25, after the war officially ended, Custer had his men search for, then illegally seize a large, prize racehorse named "Don Juan" near Clarksville, Virginia, worth then an estimated $10,000 (several hundred thousand today), along with his written pedigree.
+On April 25, after the war officially ended, Custer had his men search for and illegally seize a large prize racehorse named "Don Juan" near Clarksville, Virginia, worth an estimated $10,000 (several hundred thousand dollars today), along with his written pedigree.
 Custer rode Don Juan in the grand review victory parade in Washington, D.C., on May 23, creating a sensation when the scared thoroughbred bolted.
-The owner, Richard Gaines, wrote to General Grant, who then ordered Custer to return the horse to Gaines, but he did not, instead hiding the horse and winning a race with it the next year, before the horse died suddenly.
+Owner Richard Gaines wrote to General Grant, who ordered Custer to return the horse to Gaines, but Custer did not do so.
+Instead, he hid the horse and won a race with it the next year before the horse suddenly died.